What's the timetable?

 Will the project damage birds?

-the harbour.
-The cables are sited to avoid sensitive areas such as seagrass (eelgrass)
+The cables are sited to avoid sensitive areas such as seagrass (eelgrass) beds and

-beds and tubeworms habitats.
-Away from the main channel the cables will be in sand
+tubeworms habitats.
+Away from the main channel the cables will be in sand and buried.

-and buried.
-The turbines may in fact increase the supply of fish for birds by providing
+The turbines may in fact increase the supply of fish for birds by providing fish

 photo below contains thousands of wading birds.